pptam/pptam-tool/installation/How_to_use.md

  - design_jsonserver: a json server that is deployed on the testbed and then tested.

  Typically a design folder contains:
    - configuration.ini: a file that contains all configuration parameters to conduct the load test.
-Please refer to the file itself for the configuration parameters.
+Please see below the section "configuration parameters" for the explaination of the single parameters.
    - docker-compose.yml: a [https://docs.docker.com/compose/](Docker compose) file to deploy the system under test on the testbed.
    - locustfile.py: load tests are conducted using [https://locust.io](locust.io), which requires a [https://docs.locust.io/en/stable/writing-a-locustfile.html](locustfile.py) to describes how to interact with the system under test.
 This one just calles several pages of the website we are testing.
    - test_plan.ini: describes the tests to perform.